 In district Chamba, this is the famous reservoir of the Chamera dam is built over the river Ravi, offering numerous water sports facilities to the visitors.

-This public promenade situated in the heart of the town is a grassy maidan less than one kilometer in length and about seventy-five metres wide is a busy local trading centre for villagers from the surrounding hills.
-Each year Chaugan is the site for the ‘Minjar’ procession, a fair that lasts a week and comprises of a large number of sports and cultural activities.
+This public promenade situated in the heart of the town is a grassy maidan less than one kilometer in length and about seventy-five meters wide is a busy local trading center for villagers from the surrounding hills.
+Each year Chaugan is the site for the ‘Minjar’ procession, a fair that lasts a week and comprises a large number of sports and cultural activities.